-Doing an interview for print publication does require time and hard work.
+Doing an interview for print or online publication does require time and hard work.
 What can be more complicated is that interview has to be done in writing.
 The interviewee writes down (or types in) replies to questions by oneself.
 Some people find it hard and stressful.
 Hence, every publisher has their own guidelines and rules on submissions that can ease the process and help the interviewee.
 In any event, reading guidelines before submitting to magazine is essential.
 Therefore we would like to review and advice on several crucial points that tend to confuse talents we publish in monthly print issues and online.
 Also, we hope that you will find it useful personally and truly beneficial to your future interview features in other important magazine publications.

 Why interview in written form?
 We believe that doing an interview in writing saves everybody’s time.
 Parties are saved from traveling and squeezing an interview meeting in their busy schedules.
 The interviewee experiences less stress and avoids pressure to provide instant answers.
 You have much more time to rethink and redo sentences.
 An interview in writing does not require an immediate attention.
 You can work on replies at your own speed and your own convenient time, while having a cup of coffee or chilling in park for example.
 Also, you can edit and change the text as many times as you wish before providing a final version of your interview with best possible answer to each question.
 Besides, you will put yourself on a small test in your grammar, spelling and fluency skills of written English language.
 Maintain a positive attitude on everything you get to experience in your path of life and career.
 When you do an interview in writing you know exactly what will be printed eventually, because your words will not be transcribed from video or voice record.
 Indeed, your words are glued into full sentences and written by you, the author, and not somebody else, i.e. interviewer or magazine editor.